rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

    KMIP_VERSION=<KMIP protocol version>
    KMIP_USERNAME=<Username of KMIP server>
    KMIP_PASSWORD=<Password of KMIP server>
-   ### KMIP_HOSTNAME can be used to provide, KMIP server certificate's SAN(IP/DNS) or valid COMMON NAME.
+   ### KMIP_HOSTNAME must be used to provide, KMIP server certificate's SAN(IP/DNS) or valid COMMON NAME.
 Only FQDN names are allowed.
    KMIP_HOSTNAME=<Hostname of KMIP server>
    ### Retrieve the following certificates and keys from the KMIP server
    KMIP_CLIENT_KEY_PATH=<path>/client_key.pem